 The results of these group discussions are then shared with the whole class so that the other students have a chance to participate in the debate and share their points of view.
-Each group summarizes the conclusions of its discussion and invites other students to rebut them or bring new issues to the table.
+Each group summarizes its conclusions and invites other students to rebut them or bring new issues to the table.
 This plenary session allows all students to become familiar with the main legal issues surrounding the other cases that they did not address in their small groups.
-Moreover, the speaker/teacher and the students have the opportunity to address other issues that were covered in the group session.
+Moreover, the speaker/teacher and the students have the opportunity to address other issues that were not covered in the group session.

-Observation:
+Observation

-The ideal target audience for which this workshop has been conceived are students with a legal background.
-However, the issue of health care in danger could also be relevant to students of international studies, including international relations and development, and to students of health-related subjects.
+The ideal target audience for which this workshop has been conceived is students with a legal background.
+However, the issue of sexual violence in armed conflict could also be relevant to students of international studies (including international relations and development), health-related subjects, and gender or feminist studies.
 For this reason, speakers/teachers are strongly recommended to adapt the content of the workshop to their audience and to encourage students with a non-legal background to complete the ICRC's online IHL modules beforehand.
+The lecturer could also add a few slides about classifying armed conflicts in order to clarify which legal framework applies.